Atlas-free Brain Network Transformer: Experiments

 For interpretability, we applied Grad-CAM \cite{selvaraju2017grad} to generate saliency maps highlighting regional contributions to the atlas-free BNT model’s inference.
 Subject-level maps were computed and averaged within one cross-validation fold (Fig.~\ref{fig:grad_cam}).
 In particular, the saliency maps in Fig. \ref{fig:grad_cam_sex} reveal distinct patterns of brain regions contributing to sex classification.
 For the female classification map, the most prominent saliency is observed in the posterior occipital cortex, suggesting that visual and posterior association networks provide key evidence for predicting the female class.
 In contrast, the male classification map shows stronger contributions in the frontal cortical regions, as well as pronounced saliency in subcortical structures including the thalamus and basal ganglia, together with the cerebellum.
 This indicates that male predictions rely on an integrated set of executive, subcortical, and cerebellar networks.
 Overall, the maps suggest that the model captures sex-differentiated contributions spanning both cortical and subcortical systems to achieve robust classification.

-The Grad-CAM map for the brain-connectome age model in Fig.~\ref{fig:grad_cam_age} shows widespread, high saliency across the cortical gray-matter mantle—spanning frontal, parietal, temporal, and occipital cortices, including the medial wall—and equally strong saliency in subcortical nuclei (thalamus/striatal complexes) and the posterior cerebellum (vermis and hemispheric lobules).
+The Grad-CAM map for the brain-connectome age model in Fig.~\ref{fig:grad_cam_age} shows widespread, high saliency across the cortical gray-matter mantle (spanning frontal, parietal, temporal, and occipital cortices, including the medial wall) and equally strong saliency in subcortical nuclei (thalamus/striatal complexes) and the posterior cerebellum (vermis and hemispheric lobules).
 This pan-cortical plus subcortico-cerebellar pattern indicates that age estimates are derived from a distributed cortico–subcortical–cerebellar network rather than a focal locus, consistent with broad lifespan effects including global cortical thinning \cite{Frangou2022_HBM}, frontostriatal and thalamo-cortical connectivity reconfiguration with aging \cite{Webb2020_NeurobiolAging,Das2021_CerebCortex,Geerligs2015_CerebCortex}, and cerebellar structural change across adulthood \cite{Arleo2024_Cerebellum}.
 We emphasize that Grad-CAM highlights supportive evidence within this trained model (not causal mechanisms), and that block-wise reconstruction and cross-subject averaging may smooth boundaries; nevertheless, the convergence of strong cortical, subcortical, and cerebellar saliency supports a network-level basis for the model’s age predictions.
+It is also reassuring to observe that aggolerative and spectral clustering approaches provide similar salience maps for both sex and age prediction, suggesting these results are more likely to be from intrinsic biological effects rather than artifacts of the specific technical implementations employed.